pitt-cdm/2019spring/plans/lesson-20.md

 Here's an interesting question:
 <div class="alert alert-success">
-Should we have shared baseline criteria across all groups?
+Should we have shared <a href="http://bit.ly/cdm2017fall">baseline criteria</a> across all groups?
 What could they look like?
 </div>

 How, in general, should groups be assessed?